Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I learned]
 - [Next]: [What's next]-->

+**2026-04-23**
+* Tier 2: edited the runner and all 4 Tier2 Levenhuk websites (BG, EU, HU, PL).
+It's working, but need to clean it up a bit.
+Hope to contunue editing all Tier2 ERMs in the following days.
+The logic of the runner is different and the main functions of the scripts also have the different structure, but once figured out, individual changes in the scripts are pretty small.

 **2026-04-22**
 * Admin: I forgot to keep my devlog again, but now I'm back.
 I reconsidered my goals and decided to write a test suite based on Tiers (groups of websites based on importance, 3 Tiers total) instead of brands + random/choice.
 That way, I can just run the suite runner and execute all orders needed for the Tier.
 It sounds pretty obvious, but I didn't think of it before.
 The only difficult moment is that it needs a dedicated function to create a test plan to contain all combos to test (Tier 1 = all delivery/payment optiions at least once, Tier 2 = all 3rd party delivery/payment options at least once, Tier 3 - 1 random order per site, for which my existing random scripts can be used)
 * I already wrote a dedicated runner for Tier 2, edited a script for HU LVH and tested them together (seems to work).
 Will add more scripts in the next days.